-- •The industries we serve, primarily paper, steel, construction and automotive, have been adversely affected by the uncertain global economic climate.
-Although these markets have stabilized, our global business could be adversely affected by further decreases in economic activity.
-Our Refractories segment primarily serves the steel industry.
-Although North American steel production improved 7% in the first quarter 2012 as compared with the prior year, it remains well below 2008 levels.
-In Europe, we are starting to see softening in steel production as the EU27 declined 4% versus the first quarter of 2011.
-In the paper industry, which is served by our Paper PCC product line, production levels for printing and writing papers within North America and Europe, our two largest markets, for the first quarter 2012 were 3% and 6% below the prior year.
-In addition, our Processed Minerals and Specialty PCC product lines are affected by the domestic building and construction markets and the automotive market.
-Residential Fixed Investment in the U.S. for the first quarter of 2012 averaged approximately \$356 billion which was up 11% from first quarter 2011 levels.
-In the automotive industry, North American car and truck production was approximately 18% higher in the first quarter 2012 when compared to the first quarter 2011. - •Some of our customers may experience mill shutdowns due to further consolidations, or may face liquidity issues, or bankruptcy, which could deteriorate the aging of our accounts receivable, increase our bad debt exposure and possibly trigger impairment of assets or realignment of our businesses. - Consolidations and rationalizations in the paper and steel industries concentrate purchasing power in the hands of fewer customers, increasing pricing pressure on suppliers such as Minerals Technologies Inc. - Most of our Paper PCC sales are subject to long-term contracts that may be terminated pursuant to their terms, or may be renewed on terms less favorable to us.
+- The industries we serve, primarily paper, steel, construction and automotive, can be adversely affected by the uncertain global economic climate.
+Our Refractories segment primarily serves the steel industry which has softened globally in the third quarter and impacted our two largest markets, North America and Europe.
+In the paper industry, which is served by our Paper PCC product line, production levels for uncoated freesheet within North America and Europe, our two largest markets, for the third quarter 2012 were 1.6% and 2.8% below the prior year.
+In addition, our Processed Minerals and Specialty PCC product lines are affected by the seasonal demand of the domestic building and construction markets. - Some of our customers may experience shutdowns due to industry consolidations, or may face liquidity issues, or bankruptcy, which could deteriorate the aging of our accounts receivable, increase our bad debt exposure and possibly trigger impairment of assets or realignment of our businesses. - Consolidations and rationalizations in the paper and steel industries concentrate purchasing power in the hands of fewer customers, increasing pricing pressure on suppliers such as Minerals Technologies Inc. - Most of our Paper PCC sales are subject to long-term contracts that may be terminated pursuant to their terms, or may be renewed on terms less favorable to us.

-- •We are subject to volatility in pricing and supply availability of our key raw materials used in our Paper PCC product line and Refractory product line. - We continue to rely on China for a portion of our supply of magnesium oxide in the Refractories segment, which may be subject to uncertainty in availability and cost. - Fluctuations in energy costs have an impact on all of our businesses. - Changes in the fair market value of our pension assets, rates of return on assets, and discount rates could continue to have a significant impact on our net periodic pension costs as well as our funding status. - As we expand our operations abroad we face the inherent risks of doing business in many foreign countries, including foreign exchange risk, import and export restrictions, and security concerns. - The Company's operations, particularly in the mining and environmental areas (discharges, emissions and greenhouse gases), are subject to regulation by federal, state and foreign authorities and may be subject to, and presumably will be required to comply with, additional laws, regulations and guidelines which may be adopted in the future.
+- •We are subject to volatility in pricing and supply availability of our key raw materials used in our Paper PCC product line and Refractory product line. - •We continue to rely on China for a portion of our supply of magnesium oxide in the Refractories segment, which may be subject to uncertainty in availability and cost. - •Fluctuations in energy costs have an impact on all of our businesses. - Changes in the fair market value of our pension assets, rates of return on assets, and discount rates could continue to have a significant impact on our net periodic pension costs as well as our funding status. - •As we expand our operations abroad we face the inherent risks of doing business in many foreign countries, including foreign exchange risk, import and export restrictions, and security concerns. - The Company's operations, particularly in the mining and environmental areas (discharges, emissions and greenhouse gases), are subject to regulation by federal, state and foreign authorities and may be subject to, and presumably will be required to comply with, additional laws, regulations and guidelines which may be adopted in the future.

-During the second quarter of 2011, Metsa Board Corporation announced plans to divest its Alizay paper mill in France.
+During the second quarter of 2011, Metsa Board Corporation, formerly M-real Corporation, announced plans to divest its Alizay paper mill in France.
 Over the past several months, Metsa Board had been in discussions with a number of paper producers; however none of the candidates have fulfilled Metsa Board's conditions for sale.
 Although the paper mill is presently not operating, we believe discussions for the sale of the mill continue.
 If Metsa Board can not sell the facility, the Company would likely shut down its PCC satellite facility permanently and could incur an impairment of assets charge.
 Under that scenario, the Company could pursue options for mitigation or recovery of assets, including redeployment of assets to other locations to the extent feasible.
-The net book value of the facility as of April 1, 2012 was \$5.2 million.
-2011 annual sales at Alizay were approximately \$7 million.
+The net book value of the facility as of September 30, 2012 was \$3.7 million.
+In 2011, sales at Alizay were approximately \$7 million.